California kidnap victim recounts ordeal on social media

-SAN DIEGO (Reuters) - Just days after her rescue in an Idaho wilderness, 16-year-old kidnapping victim Hannah Anderson appears to have returned to a social media site she frequented before her abduction to answer dozens of questions from strangers about her week-long ordeal.
+SAN DIEGO (Reuters) - Just days after her rescue from an Idaho wilderness, 16-year-old kidnapping victim Hannah Anderson appears to have returned to a social media site she frequented before her abduction to field dozens of questions from strangers about her week-long ordeal.

 A series of online chat posts attributed to Hannah, but which could not be immediately verified by Reuters, said she did not try running from her captor because he threatened to kill her, and that the kidnapper, James Lee DiMaggio, “deserved what he got” when he was slain.

-The posts also seem to reveal details about the slayings of Hannah’s mother and brother, whose remains were found in the ruins of DiMaggio’s house at the outset of her disappearance.
-Hannah posted that they burned to death in a fire DiMaggio set off with a timer device after taking her captive.

-The San Diego-area teenager has remained in seclusion since her abductor, a 40-year-old longtime family friend who worked as a computer technician, was shot dead by FBI agents who rescued her on Saturday.
+The blonde, San Diego-area teenager has remained in seclusion since her abductor, a 40-year-old longtime family friend who worked as a computer technician, was shot to death by FBI agents who rescued her on Saturday.

-On Monday night, she appeared to surface on the website ask.fm, a chat platform that lets users create a profile in which they can answer questions posed anonymously by others.
+On Monday night, she appeared to surface on the website ask.fm, an online chat platform that allows users to create a profile in which they can answer questions posed anonymously by other individuals logging onto their account.

 CBS News said the mother of one of Hannah’s closest friends confirmed that the postings, accompanied by photos Hannah apparently took of herself, were hers.